hanhuang-tech/hht_deploy/README.md

 |/certs|/etc/letsencrypt|

 ### hht_deploy.sh
 >Orchestration of containers, scripts and cron jobs
 - Builds, starts and stops certbot_gen container
+- Sets and passes environmental variables into var.env, to be used in docker-compose.yml
 - Runs docker-compose.yml in detached mode
 - Issues local command via crontab: Change into /hht directory and performs git pull from origin on master branch, at 12:00 everyday
 - Issues local command via crontab: Truncates logs of all containers to 100 lines, at 12:00 everyday